MarPostovik/learning-how-to-learn/README.md

 * [Contacts](https://github.com/MarPostovik/learning-how-to-learn/#contacts)

 ## Website Structure
+The site consists of a header, footer, and main content.

-## Project Objective (Use of specific knowledge, methods, programming languages, practice, or other)
+## Project Objective
+(Use of specific knowledge, methods, programming languages, practice, or other)
 Technologies that I've used:
 1. HTML.
 2. CSS.
 3. BEM
 4. BEM Neasted

-## Source Links (researched material, videos, articles, books, etc.)
+## Source Links
+(researched material, videos, articles, books, etc.)
 ## Contacts